What is the current status of education in India? What steps are needed to take the Indian Education system to the next level?

 - The study points out that the migration to private schools is due to the belief among parents that these schools offer better value for money in terms of quality.

 - IndiaSpend, in 2016, reported that despite the Rs 1.16 lakh crore spent on SSA, the quality of learning declined between 2009 and 2014.
 It also points out that less than one in five elementary school teachers in India are trained.
-Also, the contractual teachers, which are high in number in government schools, are likely to be less motivated and accountable.
+Also, the contractual teachers, who are high in number in government schools, are likely to be less motivated and accountable.